lindell/multi-gitter/README.md

 ### GitLab

 [How to generate a GitLab personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).
 Make sure to give to it the `api` permission.

+### Gitea

+In Gitea, access tokens can be generated under Settings -> Applications -> Manage Access Tokens

 ## Usage